'Dance For Peace': Ukrainians And Russians Share The Stage For Swan Lake Performance

 The traveling theater company’s multi-city tour began prior to the war in Ukraine and has left much of its cast juggling constant performance with checking on family back home.

 “It’s so sad,” said Tsembenhoi Arno-Stin, a Kyiv native who plays the role of a jester.
-“Sometimes you get good news, sometimes you get bad news, you feel happy and mad and sad at the same time.”READ MORE: Investigation Underway After Man Found Dead In St. Paul Backyard
+“Sometimes you get good news, sometimes you get bad news, you feel happy and mad and sad at the same time.”READ MORE: MN Weather: Another Round Of Rain, Ice & Snow To Hit Region Saturday Afternoon

 Arno-Stin says his sister, nephews, and mother have been able to flee to neighboring European countries.
 His grandmother, he says, is unable to leave Kyiv.
 Now, he says Russian soldiers make it impossible to get her the necessary medicines she needs.